 action status and was a valid complaint on anti-trust grounds.
 Following the discovery

 depositions were taken, the settlement was reached literally on the eve of the scheduled trial date.

 Following the settlement, the ABA disbanded and four of its teams joined the NBA: Denver, Indiana, New York Nets and San Antonio.
 The NBA also set aside $4.3 million to compensate 479 players who were active from 1966-67 through 1975- 76 with anywhere from $1991 up to $29,865, depending on the player's length of service.

 The firm of Weil, Gotshal and Manges represented the NBA Players Association, with Ira Millstein as lead attorney, succeeded by Peter Gruenberger and James W. Quinn.
 The firm of Proskauer, Rose, Goetz & Mendelsohn represented the NBA, with David Stern as lead attorney.
 Stern became NBA general counsel in 1978 and commissioner in 1984.

 Instead of destroying the league, as the owners had claimed it would, the Oscar Robertson Rule ushered in a new era of growth and prosperity for the NBA.
+The same thing happened in other professional sports as they adapted to free agency.
 Oscar Robertson had already been retired for two years when the suit bearing his name was settled.
 More:

 We are grateful to James W. Quinn, Esq. for providing additional material on this case.